xdrpp/stc/README.md

 To install `stc`, you will also need [pandoc](https://pandoc.org/) to format the man page.

+## Building `stc` for experimental protocol versions

+To build a version of `stc` supporting changes to the transaction format that have not yet been merged into `stellar-core`, you can fetch alternate XDR files with either of the commands:

+> `./make-xdr` _BRANCH_

+> `./make-xdr` _REPO_ _BRANCH_

+Here _REPO_ is the git repository from which to pull the non-standard version of `stellar-core` (default
+<https://github.com/stellar/stellar-core.git>), and _BRANCH_ is either
+a branch name in the remote repository or a github pull request number.
+To revert to the standard XDR, simply run `./make-xdr` with no arguments.

 # Disclaimer

 There is no warranty for the program, to the extent permitted by